AffeAli/YAMPT/README.md

 **The projectID can be switched with the project Name.**

-It is the last part of the project URL. (https://minecraft.curseforge.com/projects/mcjtylib -> mcjtylib)
+The name is the last part of the project URL. (https://minecraft.curseforge.com/projects/mcjtylib -> mcjtylib)

 #### Examples: